aviralkatiyar/Project-1/README.md

 #Trashpicker
-A site related to waste management.
+A site related to waste management and proper utilisation of waste.